Janviere-dev/submission_reminder_app_Janviere-dev/README.md

     ```

 # Usage
+# Provide Your Name
+When you run the setup script, it will ask for your surname to personalize the directory by:
+Asking the user to provide their name
+(echo "Please provide your surname:"
+read user_surname;)
+# Create parent directory called submission_reminder_<user_surname>
+parent_dir="submission_reminder_${user_surname}"
+mkdir -p $parent_dir/

 # Startup Script
-1. Navigate to the `submission_reminder_<user_surname>` directory.
+1. Navigate to the `submission_reminder_<user_surname>  directory.
-2. Run the `startup.sh` script to start the reminder app when executed
+2. Run the startup.sh script to start the reminder app when executed
     ./startup.sh
 # Reminder Script (reminder.sh)
-1. The `reminder.sh` script is located in the app subdirectory.
+1. The reminder.sh script is located in the app subdirectory.
 2. It reads environment variables and helper functions, prints the remaining time, and runs the check_submissions function.
     ./app/reminder.sh